Auslander Regularity of p-adic Distribution Algebras: Dimension and duality

-As a second application we simply remark that key parts of the duality theory for admissible locally analytic representations (as developed in \cite{ST3} over $\Q_p$) now extend to the base field $L$.
+As a second consequence let us remark that the duality theory for admissible locally analytic representations (in the sense of \cite{ST6}) is now completely available over the base field $L$.
 Thus, also for locally $L$-analytic groups $G$, the duality functor (defined on the bounded derived category of $\Dg$-modules with coadmissible cohomology) is an anti-involution.
 Due to the presence of the codimension the category $\mathcal{C}_G$ is filtered by abelian subquotient categories and the functor is computed as a particular Ext-group on each of them.

+{\it Acknowledgements.}~This work is based on the author's thesis.
+He would like to thank his thesis advisor Peter Schneider for guidance and support.
+He is also grateful to Matthias Strauch and Jan Kohlhaase for many helpful discussions.